 If you’d prefer to camp at a developed campground with fire pits and running water, the closest option is Bridgeport Reservoir Marina and Campground, where visitors can stay at one of 17 sites overlooking the marina (RV sites are also available).
 This campground is only a 10-minute drive away from the hot springs.

-However, if you’d like more amenities and central heating, downtown Bridgeport has good options.
+If you’d like more amenities and central heating, downtown Bridgeport has good options.
 The Bridgeport Inn is located two miles away from the springs and has an on-site restaurant.
 The pet-friendly Ruby Inn is another well-rated choice.

-People have revered these hot springs for generations, as far back as the first nations of this country like the Miwok, Mono, Paiute, Shoshone, and Washoe people.
+People have revered these hot springs for generations, as far back as the first nations of this country like the Miwok, Mono, Paiute, Shoshone and Washoe people.
 For instance, according to Joseph Lent, a tribal historian for the Bridgeport Indian Reservation, this is sacred, created land.
 The Northern Paiute nations continue to live in the Bridgeport area.

-Travertine Hot Springs Map
+Travertine Hot Springs Directions

-From Reno or Lake Tahoe, drive the 395 South freeway until you reach Bridgeport.
+Drive the 395 South freeway until you reach Bridgeport.
 From Bridgeport, go south for approximately one mile before turning left on Jack Sawyer Road.
 If you are traveling north from Southern California, you’ll take the 395 North freeway before exiting left on Jack Sawyer Road, one mile south of Bridgeport.
+Approximately one mile down Jack Sawyer Road, you will arrive at Travertine.
+From there, you’re a few feet away from the hot springs.

 Hiking Directions

-Travertine Hot Springs Soak Stats:
+Travertine Hot Springs Soak Stats

 Season: Spring, Fall, Winter (access road may be impassable when wet and is not maintained during winter)